California Labor Laws Guide

 Wages and Split Shift Premium in California

-According to the California Department of Industrial Relations, employees working a split shift are entitled to a premium equal to one hour of pay at the state or local minimum wage rate.
+According to the California Department of Industrial Relations, employees working a split shift are entitled to a premium equal to 1 hour of pay at the state or local minimum wage rate.

 This payment should appear as a separate item on the pay stub, and it’s the employer’s responsibility to keep track of any split shifts.